Day Seven: French flying high

 Rafa goes home

-In a match that lasted four hours, 22-year-old Frenchman Lucas Pouille defeated Rafael Nadal 6-1 2-6 6-4 3-6 7-6(6).
+In a match that lasted four hours, 22-year-old Frenchman Lucas Pouille defeated Nadal 6-1 2-6 6-4 3-6 7-6(6).
 In the final set tiebreak the Frenchman built up a 6-3 lead but squandered his three match points eventually taking the match on his fourth.
 Pouille was a quarter-finalist at Wimbledon and with the win here he will break into the world’s Top 20.
-Rafa said: “He played well.
-That's it.
-You know, I didn't play bad, but I didn't play enough well.
+Nadal said: “He played well.
+That’s it.
+You know, I didn’t play bad, but I didn’t play enough well.
 He played well.
 That’s it.”.
 It will be a painful defeat for Nadal.

 Gael Monfils, who is through to the quarter-finals without dropping a set beat Marcos Baghdatis.
 The 30-year-old Frenchman now has an 18-2 match record since winning the biggest ATP World Tour title of his career at the 500 level event in Washington in July.